Alan Marsh

 Lucy Gubbin

-I've worked as teacher trainer at LAL Torbay in Paignton, Devon, for 12 years now.
+I’ve worked as teacher trainer at LAL Torbay in Paignton, Devon, for 20 years now.
 We run CELTA and Delta courses on a regular basis and now have a team of 8 trainers.
-I also work for Cambridge ESOL and my work for them includes writing for and marking Delta Module One papers.
-I've been an assessor for CELTA for 8 years and have recently become a Module 2 assessor for Delta.
+I also work for Cambridge Assessment and my work for them includes writing for and marking Delta Module 1 papers.
+I’ve been an assessor for CELTA for 15 years.

 Marie Morgan